schism-dev/schism/docs/input-output/param.md

 If `iloadtide=2`, a simple scaling specified by `loadtide_coef` is used to reduce the gravity.
 If `iloadtide=3`, the scaling is dependent on the local depth _a la_ Stepanov & Hughes (2004), with a maximum value of `loadtide_coef`.
+If `iloadtide=4`, SAL is calculated using spherical harmonics on a global 1-degree Gaussian grid.
+`nstep_sal` sets the calculation interval in time steps for this option.
+It must be at least 1 and defaults to 1.
+SAL is calculated on the first step after initialization, then every `nstep_sal` steps.
+The most recently calculated SAL field is used between calculations.

 ### imm=0, ibdef=10 (int)
 Bed deformation option.
 Default: `0` (no bed deformation); `1`: with bed deformation (needs `ibdef` (# of steps during which deformation occurs), and `bdef.gr3`); 2: 3D bottom deformation (need to interact with code).